Jays-T/Jays-T/README.md

 ## 💬 Hi there, my name is John Traas but most people call me Jays
 💬 I have a great affinity for all things UI/UX and design related.
-While the logic of back-end fascinates me and truth be told, I enjoy nearly every facet of full stack development, I do find myself leaning towards more front-end work.
-That said I am open to anything and am for the moment working full-stack, self-employed at:
+The logic of back-end fascinates me.
+I love exploring new technologies and learning.
+I am open to anything and am for the moment working full-stack, self-employed at:

 # ![image](images/angry_cat_70x63.png) Angry Cat Design and Development
 I've been lucky enough to have traveled a large portion of the world while pursuing my passion for Music and Design in Tech.